1. On the Controls tab, select the Favorites group of controls.

-Having completed the Fundamentals Repository module, you should know that the error messages have been generated by the file OAM, from the field and file validation rules.
+Having completed the Repository tutorials, you should know that the error messages have been generated by the table's OAM, based on the field and table validation rules.

 The Status Bar monitors the Sys_Msgq.MessageAdded and Sys_Msgq.MessageRemoved events and retrieves and displays all messages.